hemantjava/Read2024/DSA/theory/micro-services.md

      c).
 Feign Client
      d).
 Queue (in even-driven microservice architecture)

-4).
-How to implement microservices in Java?
-Ans).
-Microservices are a set of loosely coupled small services, and we can use frameworks like Spring Boot, Play Framework,
-     Jersey, and Restlet to implement and develop microservices in Java.

 5).
 How to deploy microservices in Java?
 Ans).
 Docker is a top choice for deploying microservices.
 We can deploy microservices on containers and